An online conference presenting the latest in Microsoft Visual FoxPro development techniques

 Click a session topic for a description of that session.

-Ajit is working as an IT Manager for a private company in the Kingdom of Bahrain since 1992.
+Ajit is working as an IT Manager for Arcal WLL, one of the largest specialist manufacturer of Architectural Aluminium Products in the Kingdom of Bahrain, since 1993.

 One of his roles in the company is to develop and maintain an in-house ERP system.
-He started with the DOS version of FoxPro and as of today, the ERP system is build on the rock-solid Microsoft VFP 9.0.
-Thanks to the all-in-one (data, reporting, and coding) nature of VFP and the amazing VFP support community around the world, Ajit can handle the ERP system as well take care of other IT needs of the company.
+He started with the DOS version of FoxPro and as of today, the ERP system is built on the rock-solid Microsoft VFP 9.0.
+Thanks to the all-in-one (data, reporting, and coding) nature of VFP, and the amazing VFP support community around the world, Ajit can handle the ERP system as well take care of all other IT needs of the company.

 Ajit is married to Anita and they have two children, Andrew and Alena.